Ambraser Heldenbuch: History

 The manuscript was commissioned by the Emperor Maximilian I and written by Hans Ried in Bolzano, who worked as a civil servant (tax collector and member of the chancery) in Maximilian's government, over a period of years from 1504 to 1516.
 Apparently Ried deliberately prolonged the writing process, in order to continue receiving payment without having to return to his tax collecting job.

-The work is inspired by the frescoes depicting Tristan and Isolde as well as Dietrich von Bern, that Maximilian saw in the Runkelstein Castle.
-The motifs later influenced his Theuerdank too.

 The Ambraser Heldenbuch was originally kept in the Chamber of Art and Curiosities at Ambras Castle, near Innsbruck, but in 1806, because of the uncertainty of the Napoleonic Wars, the Austrian Emperor Francis I had it moved to the Kunsthistorisches Museum in Vienna.
 After the First World War it was transferred to the Vienna Hof-Bibliothek ("Court Library"), which in 1920 became the Österreichische Nationalbibliothek ("Austrian National Library").

 Description

 The texts are written on 238 folios of parchment — 476 pages, each 460 x 360 mm in size, each folio numbered with Roman numerals in the top right-hand corner of the recto page.

 Before the texts are four folios containing a list of contents and a separate sheet with a full-page illustration on the verso page showing two armed men beneath the arms of Tirol.
 These five additional sheets were added after the texts were completed and have been numbered I*–V*.
 The table of contents provides cross-references to the folio numbers in the main body of the manuscript.

 The works (all are verse) are set out as prose in a three-column layout, with a punctus (•) to mark the end of a line of verse, or, in many cases, a colon marking the end of a rhyming couplet.
 Decorated initial letters mark the start of a work or chapter of a work.
 Lombardic capitals, alternating red and blue, indicate the start of a new strophe or section.

 Many pages have illustrations on the outer and bottom margins.
 The right-hand margin of folio 215r shows a naked woman playing a fiddle beside a shield with the date 1517 and the initials VF, which are assumed to be those of the artist, variously identified as Ulrich Funk or Valentin/Veit Fiedler.

-The content focuses on the love songs and stories of Burgundian Netherlands and Germany, incorporating elements from Maximilian's connection with the Netherlands and Mary of Burgundy as well.
-The illustrations were created by unknown masters, possibly those from Holland.